 - CONTACT US

 Gophers have small ears which are barely noticeable, large incisors which constantly grow and forepaws which are big and clawed.
-Gopher incisors grow outside their lips so they are able to close their mouth all the way and are able to chew without getting dirt in their mouth.
+Gopher incisors grow outside their lips so they are able to close their mouth all the way and able to chew without getting dirt in their mouth.
 The front of their body is both strong and agile; gophers can move backward in their den about as rapidly as they can move forward!
 All these adaptations allow these animals to thrive wonderfully under ground.

 Since gophers don’t have a keen sense of smell or sight, they rely on their whiskers to “feel” their way around.
 Though thought to be nocturnal, gophers are on the move most of the day.
 Even though it may be bright and sunny outside, it is always dark where gophers spend their time.

 There are over 30 species around the world and over a dozen which reside in the United States.
 Most are in the western part of the country but the south has a species as well.
-Most common in the west are the Northern Gopher, the Botta Gopher, the Plains Gopher, the Desert Gopher, the Texas Gopher and the Yellow Faced Gopher.
+Most common in the west are the Northern Gopher, the Thomomys Botta Gopher, the Plains Gopher, the Desert Gopher, the Texas Gopher and the Yellow Faced Gopher.
 The south has the Southeastern Gopher.
-Most are around six inches to two feet in length and can range in size depending on species, food supplies and type of habitat.
+Most are around six inches to two feet in length and range in size depending on species, food supplies and type of habitat.
 Gophers vary greatly in color; because they don’t migrate and stay close to where they were born, colors can be quite different even within a state.